Music schools in Scotland: Conservatoire

 The Royal Conservatoire of Scotland (RCS), formerly known as the Royal Scottish Academy of Music and Drama, is Scotland's conservatoire of music, theatre and dance.
 Although there is some overlap with the music departments of Universities, the Conservatoire seeks to be practical and focuses on career development.
 In 1993, as the RSAMD, it was first in the United Kingdom which was granted to give their own degrees.
 Research degrees are validated by the University of St Andrews.

 Junior conservatoire

-The Royal Conservatoire of Scotland operates a Junior Conservatoire, with classes on Saturdays during term-time.
-Approximately 250 students attend and the academy is intended for those children with above average musical ability and potential.
-The school day may include choir, theory and musicianship classes and principal study lesson.
-The day may also include orchestral and chamber music rehearsals.
+The Royal Conservatoire of Scotland operates a Junior Conservatoire, these are auditioned courses that run on Saturdays and Sundays during term-time.
+Approximately 250 students attend these classes and they are intended for those children with above average performing arts ability and potential.
+For music students, lessons may include; choir, ensembles, theory and musicianship classes, and principal study lesson, whereas for musical theatre students, lessons may include; dance (jazz or ballet), devised theatre, repertoire, and acting through song.

 Military

 The Army School of Bagpipe Music and Highland Drumming is a training centre of the British Army.
 Instructions in the military music of Scottish piper bagpipes and pipe bands is available.